zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/RangeSliderBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.RangeSliderBuilder
-Defines the fluent interface for configuring the !:RangeSlider{T}component.
+Defines the fluent interface for configuring the 1component.